-MongoDB is included with and used by BMC MyIT and BMC Remedy with Smart IT (Smart IT).
-MongoDB is a database intended for very large amounts of data.
+MongoDB is included with and used by MyIT and BMC Remedy with Smart IT (Smart IT).
+MongoDB is a NoSQL database intended for social data.

 - High-performance database: Doesn't use joins or embedding, which make reading and writing data fast.

 - Scalable: Scalable through automatic sharding, which means automatic partitioning of data across partitions.